 How well are students of color represented?

-UVM has an office specifically devoted to serving the needs of students of color, the ALANA Student Center.
-This office of UVM's Diversity & Equity Unit is devoted to supporting the holistic development of ALANA and Bi/Multi-racial students so they attain their goals for wellness, academic achievement, personal growth, identity formation, community building and cultural advancement.
+UVM has an office specifically devoted to serving the needs of students of color, the Mosaic Center for Students of Color (MCSC).
+This office of UVM's Diversity & Equity Unit is devoted to supporting the holistic development of the MCSC and Bi/Multi-racial students so they attain their goals for wellness, academic achievement, personal growth, identity formation, community building and cultural advancement.
 Additionally, D&E has offices devoted to Abenaki students and multicultural social justice, along with an Affirmative Action & Equal Opportunities Office.

 In addition to these University offices, UVM has student groups for students of color, including QPOC (queer people of color), a Black Student Union, an Asian American Student Union, and Alianza Latina.

 How accessible is UVM for students with disabilities?

 UVM has a disability services office called ACCESS devoted to helping all students with documented disabilities succeed in higher education.
 ACCESS can offer many different accomodations ranging from Deaf and hard-of-hearing services, to class note-takers, to wheelchair-accessible housing.
 The office covers both physical and mental disabilities.